HK4777/Titanic/README.md

 # Titanic
 This is my first attempt at running creating a classifier after running a few machine learning algorithms on the famous Titanic Dataset.

--Name and desciption
+- Name and desciption
--What the notebook is about
+- What the notebook is about
--What have you done
+- What have you done
--What did you find out?
+- What did you find out?
--What can be done/Future work
+- What can be done/Future work

 # Installation and Usage